 Lunch in Kensington

 You'll find excellent family-friendly dining in each of the museums, as well as picnic areas if you've brought your own food.
 The Deep Blue café at the Science Museum is an award-winning family restaurant, offering activity boxes to keep younger children entertained.
+The Natural History Museum Restaurant also has a kids menu and microwaves with which to warm up baby food.

 Afternoon in the Royal Parks